 Tecfidera side effects

 Treatment for relapsing multiple sclerosis (MS) means staying on therapy for as long as you and your doctor decide it's right for you.
 As a result, many people are rightfully concerned about the side effects of any given treatment.
-The side effects of Tecfidera have been documented in clinical studies for up to 4 years.
-In these studies, Tecfidera decreased white blood cell counts.
-Therefore, your doctor may do blood tests before starting treatment and from time to time while you take Tecfidera.
+The side effects of Tecfidera have been documented for up to 4 years.
+Tecfidera may cause serious side effects including allergic reactions, PML (a rare brain infection that usually leads to death or severe disability) and decreases in white blood cell counts.
+Therefore, your doctor should do blood tests before starting treatment and while you take Tecfidera.

 You should always talk to your doctor before taking Tecfidera if you're pregnant, interested in becoming pregnant, breastfeeding or plan to breastfeed.
 That's because it isn't known how taking Tecfidera would affect an unborn baby or if it passes into your breast milk.
 If you're pregnant while taking Tecfidera, talk to your doctor about enrolling in the Tecfidera Pregnancy Registry to monitor your health and the health of your baby.

 Common side effects